ernestrlee/udacity-logs-analysis/README.md

 The VM is configured using files that can be found in the below link:
 - https://github.com/udacity/fullstack-nanodegree-vm

-The database file used for the project can be found here:
+The database file, "newsdata.sql", used for the project can be found here:
 - https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip

+To load the data into your local database, place the file into the vagrant directory.
+Use the command "psql -d news -f newsdata.sql".
+This command will use PostgreSQL to connect to the database named "news", run the SQL statements in the file "newsdata.sql", and create and populate the tables with data needed for this project.

-Lastly, download the following file and place it into the same folder as the database file:
+Lastly, download the following file and place it into the same folder as the database file, "news" that was created above:
 - reporttool.py

 ## How to use the Logs Analysis tool